Who doesn’t know WordPress these days?

 WordPress Theme Stats & Facts:

-The WordPress theme stats that define a WordPress site’s design and display are shown below.
+The WordPress stats about the themes that define a WordPress site’s design and display are shown below.

 - Over 3,500 free GPL-licensed WordPress themes are available for download.